Dart Null Safety: Enhancing Code Quality and Reliability

 Null safety is a programming language feature that helps prevent null reference errors.
 In traditional programming languages like Java or JavaScript, null references are a common source of runtime exceptions and crashes.
 Dart, the language used for Flutter app development, introduced null safety to tackle this issue effectively.

 In Dart, every variable has a type, and those types can be either nullable or non-nullable.
-A nullable type means that the variable can hold null
+A nullable type means that the variable can hold null, while a non-nullable type guarantees that the variable always has a non-null value.

 Null Safety Operators in Dart-Flutter